qwni/qwni/README.md

 # 💫 About me:
 🔭 I’m currently working on various projects to improve my skills<br><br>📫 How to reach me mazenabdelwahed24@gmail.com<br><br>⚡ Fun fact The first message ever sent over the internet was "lo" in 1969.
-The message was supposed to be "login", but the system crashed after the first two letters.
+The message was supposed to be "login", but the system crashed after the first two letters

 <h3 align="left">Languages and Tools:</h3>